 Brand esSense is a great read for any researcher who wants to wants to understand the role of the senses and emotions in human behaviour.

 It takes the reader on a journey from the way we experience the world through to the fundamentals of human motivation, providing clear and detailed overviews of sensory research, semiotics and the role of emotions and archetypes in shaping decision making.
 Neil is a leading global authority on sensory research and this is recommended reading for anyone who wants to better understand the relationship between buyer behaviour and brand experience.

 an easy read for anybody broadly familiar with brands, the senses, and qualitative research.
 Even for people deeply steeped in the area, there are nuggets in there that they will find illuminating or useful.
 So, I would warmly recommend it.

 Ray Poynter, Director, Vision Critical University and author of The Handbook of Online and Social Media Research

 Neil Gains works in the areas of cultural understanding, brand identity and sensory design.
-He has a doctorate in psychology and sensory science and worked for Cadbury Schweppes for more than 10 years in R&D and sensory research, before moving to Asia with AMI (later Synovate) to manage their Asia Pacific innovation practice.
-Neil founded TapestryWorks in April 2010 and currently lives in Singapore
+He worked for Cadbury Schweppes for more than 10 years in R&D and sensory research, before moving to Asia with AMI (later Synovate) to manage their Asia Pacific innovation practice.
+He founded TapestryWorks in April 2010.